jam-py-v5/jam-py/README.md

 Please watch the:
 [Jam.py framework applications](https://youtu.be/qkJvGlgoabU)  video
-to see some applications developed in Jam.py, or see the Pivot.js in action for [Pivot tables](https://www.youtube.com/watch?v=2Vg399Ewb20&lc).
+to see some applications developed with Jam.py, or see the Pivot.js in action for [Pivot tables](https://www.youtube.com/watch?v=2Vg399Ewb20&lc).

 More demos on PythonAnywhere: